OfqualGovUK/ofqual-standards-patterns/CONTRIBUTING.md

 # How to contribute

-This is the contribution guide for the Home Office Software Engineering Guidance and Standards, we commonly refer to as SEGAS.
-This guide will cover the primary way we expect contributions to be made, which is adding new principles, standards, guidance and patterns.
+This is the contribution guide for the Ofqual Principles, Standards and Patterns.
+This guide will cover the primary way we expect contributions to be made, which is adding new principles, standards and patterns.

-To contact the team you can get us at [segas@digital.homeoffice.gov.uk](mailto:segas@digital.homeoffice.gov.uk)

-Please read and follow our [Code of Conduct](https://github.com/UKHomeOffice/engineering-guidance-and-standards/blob/main/CODE_OF_CONDUCT.md).

 ## New to open source